Chapter 1: CyberFun

-KK replies, "Probably not.
+KK replies, “Probably not.
 The language seems to grow, change, and evolve every day.
-Just look at it this way: you'll provide us many hours of joy while you learn.
-You're beautiful, yet you've the combination of the innocence of a little child and the mischievousness of a little puppy.
-In the short time I've spent with you this afternoon I've learned you're more beautiful inside than out."
+Just look at it this way: you’ll provide us many hours of joy while you learn.
+You’re beautiful, yet you’ve the combination of the innocence of a little child with the mischievousness of a little puppy.
+In the short time I’ve spent with you, this afternoon, I’ve learned you’re more beautiful inside than out.”

-The two couples talk a while longer, getting to know each other as well as firming up plans for the evening.
+The two couples talk a while longer while getting to know each other better, as well as firming up plans for the evening.
 After discussing a few options the four agree to a meet at the Stetson and Spur, a quality steakhouse near the entrance to Fort Bliss.

-Heading toward his grandfather's voice, Kyle answers, "Yes, Jonas, it's me."
-When he enters his grandfather's office he sits in a comfortable chair, and asks, "How was your day?"
+While heading toward his grandfather’s voice Kyle answers, “Yes, Jonas, it’s me.”
+After he enters his grandfather’s office he goes and sits in a comfortable chair while he asks, “How was your day?”

 His grandfather, a semi-retired professor of history, replies, “I think these kids get more stupid every year.
 Today one even asked me why it mattered if the South seceded from the Union.”

 Kyle laughs.
 He knows Jonas only teaches two courses now.
-One is European History during the Dark Ages and the other is American History through the Civil War.
-Though not actually part of the War, Jonas has been known to also include the Reconstruction Period which ended in 1877.
-They're both freshman classes usually be taught by a graduate student, but Jonas claims he tries to open up minds which have been left virtually blank, or distorted, by the watered-down and biased public education system.
+One is European History of the Dark Ages, and the other is American History through the Civil War.
+Though not actually part of the War itself Jonas has been known to also include the Reconstruction Period which ended in 1877.
+They’re both freshman classes usually being taught by a graduate student, but Jonas claims he tries to open up minds which have been left virtually blank, or distorted, by the watered-down and biased public education system.